Buildings and architecture of Brighton and Hove: Transport infrastructure

-The Grade II*-listed London Road viaduct (1846) by John Urpeth Rastrick used 10 million yellow and red bricks, spectacularly spanned the undeveloped valley until terraced houses crowded round it, and made it possible for the LBSCR to reach Lewes and Newhaven.
+The Grade II*-listed London Road Viaduct (1846) by Rastrick used 10 million yellow and red bricks and spectacularly spanned the undeveloped valley until terraced houses crowded round it, and made it possible for the LBSCR to reach Lewes and Newhaven.
 The Builder of 1847 proclaimed Brighton to be "immensely improved" by the "exceedingly striking" structure.
 A cornice and balustrade runs along its 1200 ft length.
 Similar but smaller viaducts crossed Lewes Road (540 ft and 28 arches; demolished in stages in 1976 and 1983) and Hartington Road (three arches; demolished in 1973) as part of the Kemp Town branch line.
 Further up Lewes Road, near Moulsecoomb, another Rastrick-designed viaduct of 1846 spans the dual carriageway at an acute angle.
 It is built of blue brick and has three segmental-arched openings.
 A concrete brace was inserted in one after wartime bomb damage.
 Two more viaducts, both Grade II-listed and designed by Rastrick, cross New England Road.
 The earlier, western viaduct (1839–41) carries the main line and was designed as a triumphal arch in stone and yellow brick.
 It was given full Masonic honours when built.
-A cast-iron arched bridge of 1851–54, cast at the nearby Regent Foundry, carried the now removed line to the goods yard and locomotive works.
+A cast-iron arched bridge of 1851–1854, cast at the nearby Regent Foundry, carried the line to the goods yard and locomotive works.
 It consists of four parallel ribs forming an arch with open spandrels.
 There is a latticework parapet of iron and stone corbels.
+The works closed in the 1960s but the bridge was retained and now carries the Brighton Greenway, a traffic-free pedestrian route from London Road to the station.